 - Click Save.

-If the SSL certificate is expiring in less than three months, the expiry date label is yellow; if it has expired, the label is red.
+If the SSL certificate expires in less than three months, the expiry date label is yellow.
+If it is expired, the label is red.
 Otherwise, it is green.